yuanting0505/go-practice/README.md

 # go-practice

-A repo for storing Golang practice
+A repo for practice exercises in <The Go Programming Language>.